tszwinglitw/5004-TeamActivities/Module06/README.md

 👉🏽  Discussion - What was printed?
 Did we have to call sort first?
 Why or why not?

+Another common case is for the key to be a string of the unique identifier, and the value to be the object.
+This is a common pattern, and you will see it often.
+In the case of flight, it could be `TreeMap<String, Flight>` where String is the flightID.

 ## Sorting Strategy Pattern

+A common question is that there are a lot of potential attributes to sort against, what is the best way to handle this?
+One way is to use the Strategy Pattern.
+The Strategy Pattern is a design pattern that allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.

+That is a lot of big words, but let's think about in terms of sorting.
+Your compareTo() method can be the 'default' case, and only often implemented if there is a uniqueID of some sort in the class (unique way to identify the object).
+If you want to sort by other attributes, you can create a new class that implements the `Comparator` interface, *for each* attribute you want to sort.
+This means you may have multiple classes that implement the `Comparator` interface, all focusing on the type of sorting strategy you want to use.

+The solutions folder has an example of this using the Integer class.
+By default, the Integer class sorts based on the value of the integer.
+However, [IntegerSortStrategy.java](solutions/IntegerSortStrategy.java) has a number of classes that implement the `Comparator` interface to sort a list of Integers in different ways.
+We then test that strategy in the [StrategyTester.java](solutions/StrategyTester.java) file.

+### 👉🏽  Discussion

+What are some things you notice about the code as a group?
+Any questions come to mind?
+How can this Strategy Pattern be useful?
+Especially when it comes to sorting?

+We will cover the Strategy Pattern in more detail in a future module, but we wanted to introduce it here as it is a common pattern used in Java.

 ## :fire: Java Practice Problem